mjordan/islandora_scg/README.md

 ![Islandora Sample Content Generator thumbnail for paged content](https://dl.dropboxusercontent.com/u/1015702/linked_to/islandora_scg/islandora_scg_sample_tn_paged.jpg)

-The images aren't meant to look good, they're meant to give you some objects to test your site, configure your search/browse, try out a new theme with some content, etc.
+The images aren't meant to look good, they're meant to give you some objects to test your site, configure your search/browse, test permissions, etc.

 ## Requirements